ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

 You can replace this list with your own selection by configuring an ``inventory_ignore_extensions`` list in ansible.cfg, or setting the :envvar:`ANSIBLE_INVENTORY_IGNORE` environment variable.
 The value in either case should be a comma-separated list of patterns, as shown above.

 Any ``group_vars`` and ``host_vars`` subdirectories in an inventory directory will be interpreted as expected, making inventory directories a powerful way to organize different sets of configurations.
+See :ref:`using_multiple_inventory_sources` for more information.

 .. _static_groups_of_dynamic: